ofraHadad/Polynom/README.md

     Class variables:
-Double _coefficient: Represents the coefficient of X in the monom Int _power:Represents the power of X in the monom - must be a natural number
+Double _coefficient: Represents the coefficient of X in the monom;
+Int _power:Represents the power of X in the monom - must be a natural number;

     Class functions:
 Constructors: